Kiran-Rao/kiran-rao.github.io/docs/unpublished/2022-04-13-zero-downtime-migrations.md

 We are creating a row in the new table, then using the record to populate the values of the old table.
 This is all done in a single transaction to ensure our randomly generated UUIDs in sync.

-### Migrate data
+### Copy data to new table

-Once we know that all new records will be replicated, we can start migrating old records.
+Once we know that all new records will be replicated, we can start copy old records.
 It should look something like this:

 ```sql
 INSERT INTO new(new_id, created_date)